skymoswu/mph_feature_in_adipose_SVF/README.md

 ## Data Accessibility

-Our data has been uploaded to GEO database with GEO accession:
+Our data has been uploaded to Genome Sequence Archive for Human with accession number: HRA002549.

 ## Session Info